ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - The game has a limit of 14 weapons, so 1 weapon had to be sacrificed.
 So I removed Plysma Spread (Plasma Shotgun), as Plasma Burst does something similar already.
   - The unused vanilla version is pretty weak.
 This new version has an improved fire rate, damage, and projectile count.
 It keeps its very long range.
   - Unlocks after 30 medals, instead of Rypid Plasma (Plasma SMG, which now unlocks at 60 instead and is more powerful).
   - *Great for crowd control.
-Excess in tight spaces.*
+Excels in tight spaces.*

 ### Balance & Tweaks

-- Lead Byllets + Shotgyn:
-  - Now have 5 upgrade levels instead of 10.
-  - *Aims to discourage wasting points with these weaker starter weapons.*
+- Plasma Rifle:
+  - Increased damage: 20 > 30 (26.0 > 45.5)
+  - Reduced fire rate: 0.23 > 0.28 (2300ms > 2800ms)
+  - Increased clip size: 20 > 25
+  - Renamed from just "Plasma" to "Plasma Ryfle".
+  - *Changed stats so that the Lead AR (Heavy Byllets) isn't a direct upgrade.
+Now the Plasma Rifle sits roughly between Heavy Byllets and Heavy Lasyr.*
 - Ion Rifle:
-  - Increased damage: 8 > 16 *(doubled)*
+  - Increased damage: 8 > 16 (?? > 20.8) *(doubled)*
-  - Increased fire rate: 0.2 > 0.17 *(15% faster)*
+  - Increased fire rate: 0.2 > 0.17 (200ms > 170ms)
-  - Raised medal requirement slightly (18 > 20).
+  - Raised medal requirement slightly: 18 > 20.
+  - Renamed from just "Ion" to "Ion Ryfle".
   - *Major buffs for one of the weakest weapons in the game.
 Its power still comes from its crowd control utility, but now it won't take a half a clip to kill someone.*
+- Snyper:
+  - Increase damage: 100 > 140
+  - Increased reload speed: 0.35 > 0.3 (3500ms > 3000ms)
+  - *Lets you score one-shots more reliably, and makes upgrades even more powerful.*
 - Rypid Plasma (Plasma SMG):
   - Increased damage: 12 > 16
-  - Faster reload: 1.75 > 1.25
+  - Increased reload speed: 1.75 > 1.25
   - Now unlocks at 60 medals, instead of 30.
   - *Makes this flamethrower feel a lot more powerful.*
-- Snyper:
-  - Increase damage: 100 > 140
-  - *Lets you score one-shots more reliably, and makes upgrades even more powerful.*
 - Ion Spread (Ion Shotgun):
   - Base damage has been doubled (7 > 14).
   - Max targets: 2 > 4